rahulgopinath/rahulgopinath.github.io/_posts/2022-07-02-generalized-ll-parser.markdown

     def to_tree(self, hmap, tab):
         key = self.to_s(g)
-        # packed nodes (rounded) represent one particular derivation.
+        # packed nodes represent one particular derivation.
 No need to add key
         assert not isinstance(key, str)
         children = []
         # A packed node may have two children, just left and right.